-- Send valid and approved requests to record manual journal entries to ARC in a timely manner if they are initiated by the Customer Agency. - Maintain and communicate to ARC a list of individuals authorized to submit manual journal entries that are initiated by the Customer Agency.
+- Send valid and approved requests to record manual journal entries to ARC in a timely manner if they are initiated by the customer agency. - Maintain and communicate to ARC a list of individuals authorized to submit manual journal entries that are initiated by the customer agency.

-- 1. Inspected written procedures for the processing of manual journal entries and determined that the procedures were formally documented. - 2.
-Inspected the list of Oracle users with the ability to create manual journal entries and determined they were assigned a supervisor in Oracle and were subject to the automated approval work flow. - 3.
-Inspected the list of Oracle users with the ability to approve manual journal entries and the list of users with the ability to enter manual journal entries and determined users without a specified supervisor did not have the ability to enter a manual journal entry. - 4.
-For a selection of manual journal entries, inspected evidence and determined that each manual journal entry was assigned a specific journal category and journal source, followed the standard numbering scheme, and the supporting documentation was compared to Oracle prior to being approved.
+- 1. Inspected written procedures for the processing of manual JEs and determined that the procedures were formally documented. - 2.
+Inspected the list of Oracle users with the ability to create JEs and determined they were assigned a supervisor in Oracle and were subject to the automated approval work flow. - 3.
+Inspected the list of Oracle users with the ability to approve manual JEs and the list of users with the ability to enter manual JEs and determined users without a specified supervisor did not have the ability to enter a manual journal entry.